andrademichael/address-book-oct/README.md

 ## Support and contact details

-_Contact me on Github at weitzwoman or andrademichael_
+_Contact me on Github at andrademichael_

 ## Technologies Used